Photo by Bobby Alarcon

 After leaving the School of Rock, Caroline attended a performing arts high school and middle school in Denver where she honed her skills in classical and jazz guitar.

-Exploring her compositional style in high school, she decided to pursue a career in the field of media composition.
+In high school, she explored her compositional style and decided to pursue a career in media composition.
 This led to her enrollment at the San Francisco Conservatory of Music as an undergraduate student in the Technology and Applied Composition program.
 She studied privately with Marco D’Ambrosio and Jonathan Bingham.
 After her enrollment, Caroline participated in several competitive collaborations through the school including her piece for the Meta4 Quartet and Splinter Reeds (both finalists for the Morton Gould Young Composer Awards).
-In her final year at SFCM, she heavily participated in Arcade Live!
-A collaboration with Classical KDFC and KUSC, creating original arrangements and medleys of Lennie Moore’s Coruscant Cues from Star Wars: The Old Republic and The Legend of Zelda Theme by Koji Kondo.
-Caroline also greatly contributed to the San Francisco International Film Festival’s Sound and Cinema Fellowship as Supervising Sound Editor , session producer/engineer, and score mixer.

 She graduated from the San Francisco Conservatory of Music with her Bachelors Degree in Technology and Applied Composition with the Provost Academic Achievement Award in 2025.